smalam119/Easy-Signature-Android/README.md

 </br>

 * It provides a Activity where an signature can be drawn.
+* Signature is returned in either bitmap or array of bytes.
 * Has callbacks for okay and cancel button.
 * Has a Cross button to clear view.
 * Also, Sub text can be added.